-QII
+QII STANDARD DESIGN

-For multifamily buildings up to three habitable stories, the standard design includes $\underline{\text{full}}$ QII for additions greater than 700 ft2 in multifamily building in Climate Zones 1-6 and 8- $16(\underline{\S}180.1[a]1Bv)$.
+For multifamily buildings up to three habitable stories, the standard design includes full QII for additions greater than 700 ft in multifamily building in Climate Zones 1-6 and 8- $16(\S180.1[a]1Bv)$ .

-For multifamily buildings four or more habitable stories, the standard design includes Multifamily QII for additions greater than 700 ft2 in multifamily building in Climate Zones 1-6 and 8- 16(§180.1[a]1Bv).
+For multifamily buildings four or more habitable stories, the standard design includes Multifamily QII for additions greater than 700 ft in multifamily building in Climate Zones 1-6 and 8- 16(§180.1[a]1Bv).

-The provisions of $\S180.1(a)1Aiv$, as applied to converting an existing unconditioned space to conditioned space, are accommodations made by the HERS rater in the field.
+The provisions of $\S180.1(a)1Aiv$ , as applied to converting an existing unconditioned space to conditioned space, are accommodations made by the HERS rater in the field.
 No adjustments to the energy budget are made.